-Dragonfly eggs are laid and hatched in or near water.
-Their lives impact both water and land ecosystems.
+Dragonfly eggs are laid and hatched in or near water, so their lives impact both water and land ecosystems.
 Once hatched, dragonfly nymphs are able to breathe underwater, and they use a motion similar to jet propulsion to move through their environment.
 This enables them to eat harmful aquatic organisms such as mosquito larvae.
-The nymph will continue contributing to the ecosystem for one to five years before becoming a mature adult.
+The nymph will continue contributing to this ecosystem for one to five years before becoming a mature adult.

 Adult Dragonflies and Contributions

 The adult dragonfly has huge compound eyes that are useful in searching for flying insects.
 While flying it uses its six legs to scoop food out of the air.
 Clasping the prey in its front legs, it then eats the insect in flight.
 Dragonflies play ecological roles not only as predators but also as prey of birds, frogs and other creatures.

 Researchers also look to dragonflies as ecological indicators.
 The presence of dragonflies indicates fresh water.
 One of the most useful dragonfly facts is that they reside low in the food chain, so scientific study of their numbers and their health can reveal changes in water ecosystems more quickly than studying other animals or plants.
 Some national parks are beginning to use this species to survey and document the health of the park's water ecosystems.